-We all know that many businesses from retail and restaurants to large venues and educational institutes offer complimentary Wi-Fi partly as a matter of customer service.
+We all know that many businesses, from retail and restaurants to large venues and educational institutions, offer complimentary Wi-Fi as a matter of customer service.
 They’re happy to provide you service to make your day an exceptional one and simply put, we expect it of them.

 But what about when you are the customer?

 As you forage around the digital frontier for your own free and accessible Wi-Fi, do you mind your manners?